thaipduong/ROS_Multidrone/README.md

      ```
      generate_model.pl <number of drone> <starting port>
      ```
-     staring position of the drones can be changed in the launch file
+     - starting position of the drones can be changed in the launch file
      ```
      /src/Firmware/launch/multi_uav_mavros_sitl.launch
      ```